DeathGumi/Food-Truck-Finder/README.md

 - [x] Fixed some issues
     - OpenStreetMap's Nominatim service - > autocalculate long lat
     - removed issues where when professor would test that he would look for edge cases

+# Nov 19
+- [ ] Maybe add limit to how much text you can input in description
+- [ ] Cant delete reivews unless you are onwder
+- [ ] Cant delete foodtruck without being owner like doesnt show in ownerview